zhangp365/ComfyUI-utils-nodes/README.md

 ## ImageResizeTo8x
 Modified the [image-resize-comfyui](https://github.com/palant/image-resize-comfyui) image resize node by adding logic to crop the resulting image size to 8 times size, similar to the VAE encode node.
 This avoids pixel differences when pasting back by the ImageCompositeMasked node.

+## TextPreview
+Added the node for convenience.
+The code is originally from ComfyUI-Custom-Scripts, thanks.